 Other welding health hazards include:

-Manganese: From carbon steel or heavy production welding of other steel, can cause nerve system damage resulting in Parkinson’s disease.
+Manganese: From carbon steel or heavy production welding of other steel, it can cause nerve system damage resulting in Parkinson’s disease.

-Nickel: From nickel alloy electrodes, nickel plating, cryogenic steels, is a suspect cancer causing agent.
+Nickel: From nickel alloy electrodes, nickel plating, cryogenic steels, is a suspect cancer-causing agent.

-Lead: Present in most steels, in higher levels in maraging steel and from lead paint on existing metal surfaces, damages muscles, bone and nerves; especially dangerous to welders’ families with children 6 or under.
+Lead: Present in most steels, in higher levels in maraging steel and from lead paint on existing metal surfaces, damages muscles, bone, and nerves; especially dangerous to welders’ families with children 6 or under.